RaspberryLime123/AONS-ENSU/README.md

  - ```AONS-ENSU``` needs a ```zip.txt``` file in the same directory to work. ```zip.txt``` should only contain the name of the ```.zip``` file that contains the updated executable, extension included.

  ### Step-by-step instructions
  If you didn't understand the overview, here is a set of step by step instructions to set up and use AONS-ENSU.
+In addition to these instructions, there is also ```example-directory```, which shows what the final set up should look like.

  1. Download the AONS-ENSU.bat, and move it to a folder inside your ```Documents``` folder (example: ```C:\Users\RaspberryLime\Documents\VN\AONS-ENSU```) The name of this folder, and any folders it is inside of, *cannot contain any spaces.* (allowed:```C:\Users\RaspberryLime\Documents\VN\AONS-ENSU```.
 Not allowed: ```C:\Users\Raspberry Lime\Documents\VN\AONS-ENSU```)
  2. Move your chosen .zip file to the same folder (```C:\Users\RaspberryLime\Documents\VN\AONS-ENSU```)